anelendata/handoff/docs/faq.md

     value: "files/google_client_secret.json"
 ```

-## Q. Can we use a customer Dockerfile?
+## Q. Can we use a custom Dockerfile?

 Yes, you can.